osakech/pm-debianizer/README.md

 ## CAUTION!
 * This tool is not user friendly at the moment and full of bugs
 * Only Pure Perl modules will probably work (atm I am just executing "cpan2deb <modulename>" in the docker container)

+## OPTIONS:

+### -m
+The name of perl module you want to export

+### -x
+Destroy all previous containers and images

+Note: previous containers are destroyed by default

 ## USAGE: